sendgrid/sendgrid-csharp/USE_CASES.md

 The permissions builder is a convenient way to manipulate API key permissions when creating new API keys or managing existing API keys.

-You can enums named according to the various [permissions](https://sendgrid.api-docs.io/v3.0/api-key-permissions) to add the scopes required for those permissions.
+You can use the enums named according to the various [permissions](https://sendgrid.api-docs.io/v3.0/api-key-permissions) to add the scopes required for those permissions.

 By default, all scopes for a given permission are added; however, You can filter out certain scopes by passing a ScopeOptions parameter or adding some filtering functions.